Wolf Warrior 2: Box office

 It opened in China on Thursday 27 July 2017, across 19,000+ screens, occupying 42% of the nation's total screens and earned (US$31.4 million) on its opening day.
 Including previews, the total stood at (US$46.4 million).
-After four hours of advanced screenings Thursday evening brought in ($US14.9 million) in ticket sales, phenomenal word-of-mouth quickly grew and made its way to the social media.
+After four hours of advanced screenings Thursday evening brought in ($US14.9 million) in ticket sales.
+Through word-of-mouth and social media, the audience grew in popularity.
 This resulted in the film posting an opening of (US$144.5 million) – or (US$136.7 million) without online ticketing fees – through Sunday, and US$125 million from Friday to Sunday.
 The latter figure is the biggest three day opening, ahead of The Mermaid which opened to US$122.3 million in the same number of days.
 This made it the top film released that weekend worldwide, even ahead of Christopher Nolan's Dunkirk.
-As a result of excellent reviews and strong word-of-mouth, the film's Sunday take rose 15% from Saturday's, a rare feat in a country where the biggest films are usually the most front-loaded.
+With the marketing success, the film's Sunday take rose 15% from Saturday's, a rare feat in a country where the biggest films are usually the most front-loaded.
 Also, its Sunday-Monday drop was just 35% and the screen count rose from 19,000+ to 24,000 (52%).